System Design

 Understanding the Coffee Process

-The process map illustrates the journey of coffee from farm to cup, clarifying the various roles and interactions throughout the entire supply chain.
 It highlights the key processes involved in this journey, providing a clear understanding of how coffee is cultivated, harvested, processed, and ultimately delivered to consumers.

 Cultivation & Harvesting